lmorchard/blog.lmorchard.com/README.md

 ## TODO

+* Genericize this stuff into a reusable package?

+* Replace Font Awesome with SVG icons for top tags

 * Github hooks + my server to auto-build and publish
   * Maybe try setting this up on heroku?
   * Travis-CI with a cached set of file hashes to make the S3 push faster?

+* Limit tag page generation to tags with 3?
+5? or more posts?

 * Switch to Browserify & Babel if/when I want some JS enhancements again